 Kitchen notes

-- Organization: read the recipe first and make sure you have ingredients at the right temperatures, equipment needed, and enough workspace.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-Use a thermometer inside the oven (like the OXO oven thermometer) to check that the temperature is right.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer

 - Cold eggs: part of the success of getting fudgy brownies is using cold eggs.
 They will emulsify the batter better.

 - Right pan: all brownies need to be baked in the right-sized pan.
 Always follow the instructions in the recipe.
-A larger or smaller pan will alter the baking times and the results will not be fudgy and gooey.
+A larger or smaller pan will alter the baking times, and the results will not be fudgy and gooey.
 If making a double batch, use two pans, don't use a larger pan as they will not bake well.

 - Ganache: the layer of ganache is optional but adds a lot to the final experience.
 Cocoa powder and chocolate together make the best chocolate flavor ever.